Polaris: A G\"odel Agent Framework for Small Language Models through Experience-Abstracted Policy Repair: Experiments

 To ensure structured outputs, we employ one-shot prompting and a lightweight \emph{helper function} that enforces valid JSON output during evaluation.
 This helper does not interfere with reasoning or evolution processes.
 We adapt the goal prompt of the agent from~\cite{yin2024g} with the requirements for our experimental setting (refer to Section \ref{sec: additional_experimental_details} in the Appendix).

 We perform ten independent runs on each dataset.
-We further categorize these runs as: (1)~\textbf{Successful}—policy update improves test performance; (2)~\textbf{No Improvement}—policy update succeeds but does not improve performance; and (3)~\textbf{Unsuccessful}—run fails due to OOM, infinite loops, or hallucinated tool calls.
+We further categorize these runs as: (1)~\textbf{Successful}— policy update improves test performance; (2)~\textbf{No Improvement}— policy update succeeds but yields no meaningful performance gain, defined as an accuracy increase corresponding to $\leq 2$ additional correctly solved samples (i.e., $\leq 0.8$\%); and (3)~\textbf{Unsuccessful}— run fails due to OOM, infinite loops, or hallucinated tool calls.
 Furthermore, we consider two baselines: \begin{enumerate}[noitemsep,nolistsep,leftmargin=*] \item \textbf{Chain-of-Thought Self-Consistency (COT-SC)}~\citep{wangself}: Five reasoning paths are sampled per query, and the most frequent answer is chosen.
 We use the same validation and test splits as our experiments to report the performance.
 It is one of the best performing baselines reported in ~\citep{yin2024g}.

 \item \textbf{Gödel Agent}~\citep{yin2024g}: Direct replication with Qwen2.5-7B-Instruct led to repeated OOM failures before 10~hours.
-In Table~\ref{tab:original_godel_agent}, we present a summary of various runs with a reduced number of tool-call messages retained in the history.
-We denote this quantity by $k$, where $k$ specifies how many of the most recent tool-call messages the agent stores in its memory.
-We observe that all runs fail due to memory constraints when $k=5$, resulting in repeated out-of-memory (OOM) errors.
-With $k=3$, the system exhibits fewer OOM failures; however, the significantly shorter context window prevents meaningful self-improvement.
-The agent becomes trapped in repetitive and hallucinated tool-call patterns, unable to perform stable evolution.
-Further reducing the context length to fit memory constraints would lead to even more uncertain and non-targeted behavior of the Gödel agent.
+In Table \ref{tab:original_godel_agent}, we present a summary of various runs with reduced number of tool-call messages in the history.
+We observe that all runs fail due to memory constraints, resulting in out-of-memory errors for $k$ = 5.
+We observe fewer OOM errors with $k$ = 3 and three prior tool-call messages in memory.
+However, as the context length is very short, the agent fails to improve over iterations and gets stuck in repetitive and hallucinated tool calls.
+Further decreasing the context to accommodate memory constraints would lead to highly uncertain and non-targeted behaviour of the Gödel agent.
 Hence, a trivial adaptation of prior work on Gödel Agent is infeasible under resource constraints. \end{enumerate}